 The types that are certainly worth reading are

-This is the state of our vane.
-Anything that must be remembered between calls to clay is stored in this state.
+This is the state of the vane.
+Anything that must be remembered between calls to Clay is stored in this state.

 ran is the store of all commits and deltas, keyed by hash.
 The is